-As every resident of Weyburn is aware, mosquitos can be a tremendous pest during the spring & summer months and can easily ruin the enjoyment of the outdoors!
+As every resident of Weyburn is aware, mosquitoes can be a tremendous pest during the spring and summer months and can easily ruin the enjoyment of the outdoors.
 In addition to being a nuisance, they are also capable of transmitting diseases such as the West Nile virus.

 In and around Weyburn, locations such as drainage ditches, slough, ponds, large puddles and other areas where standing water is likely to accumulate, are regularly monitored and when larvae are detected in sufficient numbers to warrant treatment a control product is applied.

-The City is a partner in the Mosquito Control Cost Share program with the Provincial Government.
+The City of Weyburn is a partner in the Mosquito Control Cost Share program with the provincial government.

 For additional information on Mosquito Control and the West Nile Virus, visit the Saskatchewan Health website.